Reply to Comment on "Nonlinear quantum effects in electromagnetic radiation of a vortex electron" by A. Karnieli, R. Remez, I. Kaminer, et al: Introduction

-\begin{itemize} \item 1.
-The experiment \cite{exp} was carried out in the wave zone and that it is the transverse coherence length of a single electron packet and not the width of the whole beam of many electrons that defines the radius of the wave zone; \item 2.
-The calculations in our work \cite{PRA} “only hold for a certain experimental situation where the final state of the emitting electron is observed in coincidence with the emitted photon”. \end{itemize}
+In their comment \cite{com} to our paper \cite{PRA} Karnieli et al. argue that \begin{itemize} \item Our paper is unable to explain the experiment \cite{exp} (the end of page 1 in \cite{com}); \item We claim ``that a semiclassical interpretation could still explain the physics of the experiment reported in Ref.\cite{exp}...
+The main reason ... is that the experiment in Ref.\cite{exp} was performed in near-field conditions.'' \item The calculations in our work \cite{PRA} ``only hold for a certain experimental situation where the final state of the emitting electron is observed in coincidence with the emitted photon''. \end{itemize}